suraj-self/AutoTestLab/puppeteer/README.md

 ## Setup

 1. Clone this repository or download the script.
-2. Open a terminal and navigate to the directory containing the script.
+2. Open a terminal and navigate to the directory /sentiment-analysis/puppeteer.
 3. Install the required packages by running:

    ```bash